ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 Set<Integer> s2 = new HashSet<>(Arrays.asList(1,2,3))

 List<Integer> l = new ArrayList<>(s)  // can also create a ArrayList from a set

+// Set.of for immutable set creation
+var s = Set.of(1,2,3)

 // compare if two sets are identical s.equals(s2)  // returns true;